asgood23/STATIONS/playlist_based_sandboxes/glitch-corps.md

 Character and setting generation ideas sampled and remixed from the [Genre Glitch playlist](https://open.spotify.com/playlist/37i9dQZF1DWUraJYejk11q?si=386d287df55a45fc) on Spotify.

 *You are a member of the elite Glitch Corps…*
-*Create a character and decide what the Glitch Corps actually does, and then … do that?*

 ## Names